augustin4k/augustin4k/README.md

 ## About Me

-I'm **Augustin-Stelian**, a 24-year-old with a Bachelor's degree in Computer Science and a passion for web development.
+I'm **Augustin-Stelian**, a 24-year-old **Software Developer** with a Bachelor's degree in Computer Science and a passion for web development.
 I'm dedicated to creating innovative and user-friendly web solutions.

 ### Something about me: